nigerianpickle/Coding-island/README.md

 # Coding-island
-A repo i created to work on various projects
+A repository i made in order to work on my technical skills.